BestOfDate

 Let's take a walk down memory lane.

-The date is March 17th, 1951, and it's a Saturday.
-Anyone born today will have the star sign Pisces.
-Currently, people are enjoying their weekend.
+The date is March 17, 1951, and it's a Saturday.
+Babies who are born today will have the star sign Pisces.
+The work week is over and Saturday has finally come, so people are spending time with their kids, going to bars, shopping, playing video games, and watching sports.

-Spring has arrived and the days have become longer.
+Spring has arrived, and the days are starting to get longer.
 It's St. Patrick's Day, which means that a sizeable amount of people are spending their day in bars.
 Parades are being held in major cities throughout the world.
 In music, the song "If" by Perry Como is the best-selling record at the moment.

 News